 Hospitality Intermediate Apprenticeship (Level 2) & Advanced Apprenticeship (Level 3)

 This course is offered on a part time basis over one year, attending college one day per week for Level 2 intermediate apprenticeship or Level 3 advanced apprenticeship.
-It is offered to prospective learners who are currently in employment.
+It is offered to prospective learners who are currently in employment with the Hospitality Industry.

-Catering and Hospitality courses have been offered at Bournville College for over 25 years.
-The College now offers a wide range of qualifications which reflects the diversity of an ever expanding catering and hospitality industry.
-The apprenticeship framework consists of NVQ Diploma in Professional Cookery and the achievement Key Skills or Functional Skills and a Hospitality Technical Certificate.
-In addition the advanced apprenticeship includes units covering Employer Rights and Responsibility workbook.
+Catering and hospitality courses have been offered at Bournville College for over 25 years.
+The College offers a wide range of qualifications which reflects the diversity of an ever expanding catering and hospitality industry.
+The apprenticeship frameworks consist of NVQ, Technical certificate and the achievement of Functional Skills.

 Apprenticeships ensure that your workforce has the practical skills and qualifications your organisation needs now and in the future.
-The mixture of on the job and classroom based learning ensures they learn the skills that work best for your business, giving you increased productivity, improved competitiveness and a committed and competent workforce.
-Training apprentices is more cost effective than hiring skilled staff, leading to lower overall training and recruitment costs*. *(Survey conducted by Populus on behalf of the Learning and Skills Council) February 2009
+The mixture of on job and classroom based learning ensures they learn the skills that work best for your business, giving you increased productivity, improved competitiveness and a committed and competent workforce.

 Apprentices tend to be eager, motivated, flexible and loyal to the company that invested in them.
 Remember, an apprentice is with you because they want to be – they have made an active choice to learn on the job and a commitment to a specific career.